topolvm/topolvm/deploy/README.md

 4. Add `topolvm.cybozu.com/webhook: ignore` label to system namespaces such as `kube-system`.
 5. Apply manifests for TopoLVM.
 6. Configure `kube-scheduler` to use `topolvm-scheduler`.
+7. Adjust CSIDriver config for Kubernetes 1.15 and earlier
-7. Prepare StorageClasses for TopoLVM.
+8. Prepare StorageClasses for TopoLVM.

 Example configuration files are included in the following sub directories: